kandula-uday/Jenkins/Slave node/README.md

 #### Step 1
 Create a Jenkins User

 ``` sudo adduser jenkins ```

 Create a password for user jenkins

 ``` sudo passwd jenkins ```

 Open the /etc/ssh/sshd_config file with a text editor

 ``` #PasswordAuthentication yes ```

 Uncomment the line by removing the # character at the beginning of the line.
 Change the value to yes.

 Restart the SSH service for the changes to take effect

 ``` systemctl restart sshd ```

+# Setting Up Jenkins Slave/Agent using username and password

+* Manage